 The promoter and terminator flank the structural gene in a transcription unit.
 The promoter is located towards 5'-end (upstream) of the structural gene.
-The terminator is located toward 3'-end (downstream) of the coding strand and it usually defines the end of the process of transcription (ii) The two strands in DNA have opposite polarity and the DNA-dependent RNA polymerase catalyses the polymerisation only one direction, i.e. 5'-> 3'.
-The strand that has the polarity 3'-> 5' acts as a template, called as template strand.
-The other strand which has the polarity (5'-" 3') and the sequence same as RNA I (except thymine in place of uracil), is displaced during transcription.
-This strand which does not code for anything) is . called coding strand. (iii) The promoter gene defines the template and coding strands.
-By switching its position with terminator, the definition of coding and template strands can be reversed 49.(i) Why does DNA replication occur in small replication fork and not in its entire length?(ii)Why is DNA replication continuous and discontinuous in a replication fork?(iii)Explain the importance of origin of replication in a replication fork.[HOTS; All India 2009C] Ans.(i)Because DNA molecule is very long, so two strands cannot be separated in its entire length, as it requires very high energy.
-The replication occurs within a small opening of I the helix called as replication fork. (ii) DNA polymerase can catalyse the polymerisation of nucleotides only in $5' \rightarrow 3'$ direction.
-So, on the template strand with $3' \rightarrow 5'$ polarity, DNA replication is continuous .On the template strand with $5' \rightarrow 3'$ polarity, DNA synthesis occurs in short stretches as the opening of replication for, continues.
-Later, these short stretches are joined by the action of DNA ligases (iii) Replication of DNA does not initiate randomly, and DNA polymerases on their own cannot initiate replication.So, there is a need of specific sequence can DNA, called origin of replication.
+The terminator is located toward 3'-end (downstream) of the coding strand and it usually defines the end of the process of transcription

+- (ii) The two strands in DNA have opposite polarity and the DNA-dependent RNA polymerase catalyses the polymerisation only one direction, i.e. 5'->3'.
+The strand that has the polarity 3'->5' acts as a template, called as template strand.
+The other strand which has the polarity (5'->3') and the sequence same as RNA I (except thymine in place of uracil), is displaced during transcription.
+This strand which does not code for anything) is . called coding strand. - (iii) The promoter gene defines the template and coding strands.
+By switching its position with terminator, the definition of coding and template strands can be reversed - 49.(i) Why does DNA replication occur in small replication fork and not in its entire length? - (ii)Why is DNA replication continuous and discontinuous in a replication fork? (iii)Explain the importance of origin of replication in a replication fork.[HOTS; All India 2009 C] - Ans.(i)Because DNA molecule is very long, so two strands cannot be separated in its entire length, as it requires very high energy.
+The replication occurs within a small opening of I the helix called as replication fork. - (ii) DNA polymerase can catalyse the polymerisation of nucleotides only in 5' -> 3' direction.
+So, on the template strand with 3' -> 5' polarity, DNA replication is continuous .On the template strand with 5' -> 3' polarity, DNA synthesis occurs in short stretches as the opening of replication for, continues.
+Later, these short stretches are joined by the action of DNA ligases - (iii) Replication of DNA does not initiate randomly, and DNA polymerases on their own cannot initiate replication.
+So, there is a need of specific sequence can DNA, called origin of replication.
 DNA polymerase bind to it and continues the process.

 50. The length of a DNA molecule in a typical mammalian cell is calculated to be approximately 2.2 m.
-How is the packaging of this long molecule done to accomodate it within the nucleus of the cell?
-[Delhi 2009,2008] Ans.
+How is the packaging of this long molecule done to accommodate it within the nucleus of the cell?
+[Delhi 2009, 2008]

+Ans.
 Eukaryotic cells have a set of positively charged basic proteins called histones.
 They are rich in lysine and arginine.
 The histones are organised to form a unit of eight molecules called histone octamer.
 The negatively charged DNA is wrapped around the positively charged histone octamer to form a nucleosome.
 The nucleosome contains 200 bp of the DNA helix and nucleosomes form the repeating units of a structure of the nucleolus, called chromatin.

-5 Marks Questions 51.'DNA replication is semiconservative'.
+51.'DNA replication is semiconservative'.
 Name the scientists who proposed it and who proved it.
-How was it proved experimentally?[All India 2014C; Delhi 2008; Foreign 2008] or Who proposed that DNA replication is semiconservative?
+How was it proved experimentally?[All India 2014C; Delhi 2008; Foreign 2008]

+Who proposed that DNA replication is semiconservative?
 How did Meselson and Stahl prove it.
-[Delhi 2008C] or Describe Meselson and Stahl's experiment and write the conclusion they arrived at.
-[Foreign 2014; Delhi 2012] CLICK HERE 🕀 www.studentbro.in Ans.Watson and Crick proposed that DNA replication is semiconservative.
-Later in the year 1958, Meselson and Stahl proved this.
-The semiconservative nature of DNA suggests that, after the completion of replication, each DNA molecule will have one parental and one newly-synthesised strand.
-Experimental Proof (i) E. coli was grown in a medium containing ${}^{15}NH_4CI$ ( ${}^{15}N$ is the heavy isotope of nitrogen) as the only nitrogen source for many generations.
-As a result, ${}^{15}N$ was incorporated into the newly-synthesised DNA.
-This heavy DNA could be distinguished by centrifugation in CsSI density gradient. (ii) Then, these E. coli cells were transferred to a medium with normal $^{14}NH_4CI$ and the DNA was extracted as double stranded helix.
-The various samples were separated on CsCI gradients for measuring the density of DNA (after 20 min).
-The hybrid had intermediate density The hybrid had intermediate density.